-At each redshift we predefine the fraction of active galaxies (i.e., hosting an accreting AGN) via the input duty cycle.
-To each active galaxy, with given stellar mass and redshift, we then assign a $\lambda$ randomly extracted from the $P(\lambda)$ distribution.
+At each redshift we predefined the fraction of active galaxies (i.e. hosting an accreting AGN) via the input duty cycle.
+To each active galaxy, with given stellar mass and redshift, we then assigned a $\lambda$ randomly extracted from the $P(\lambda)$ distribution.
 When moving forward in time, we shut down the AGN activity by updating the fraction of active galaxies via the duty cycle.
-Since the AGN is a random event which occurs stochastically for a quasar lifetime scale, as supported by results from several works (e.g., \citealt{martini_2004, hopkins_2005, shankar_2009, yuan_2018, khrikin_2021, shen_2021}), we resample the AGN population after each 100 Myr.
+Since the AGN is a random event which occurs stochastically for a quasar lifetime scale, as supported by results from several works (e.g. \citealt{martini_2004, hopkins_2005, shankar_2009, yuan_2018, khrikin_2021, shen_2021}), we resampled the AGN population after each 100 Myr.
 The normalised luminosity $\lambda$ multiplied by the galaxy stellar mass will provide the luminosity of the black hole in the X-ray band.
-In order to estimate the mass accretion rate of the black hole we convert the X-ray luminosity into bolometric luminosity $L_{\rm bol}$ via the \citet{duras_2020} conversion factor.
-Our results do not change if we adopted any other bolometric correction (e.g., \citealt{marconi_2004, lusso_2012, yang_2018}).
-We then convert $L_{\rm bol}$ into BHAR using the $\dot{M}_{\rm BH} = (1 - \epsilon - \epsilon_{\rm kin}) L_{\rm bol} / \epsilon c^2$ relation, where we assume a radiative efficiency of $\epsilon=0.1$ and kinetic efficiency due to winds and jets of $\epsilon_{\rm kin} = 0.15$\footnote{Varying the values of $\epsilon_{\rm kin}$ within reasonable ranges of $0.003-0.2$ alters the resulting black holes masses by less than $0.05$ dex.} (e.g., \citealt{shankar_2008, shankar_2020}).
+In order to estimate the mass accretion rate of the black hole we converted the X-ray luminosity into bolometric luminosity $L_{\rm bol}$ via the \citet{duras_2020} conversion factor.
+Our results do not change if we adopted any other bolometric correction (e.g. \citealt{marconi_2004, lusso_2012, yang_2018}).
+We then converted $L_{\rm bol}$ into BHAR using the $\dot{M}_{\rm BH} = (1 - \epsilon - \epsilon_{\rm kin}) L_{\rm bol} / \epsilon c^2$ relation, where we assumed a radiative efficiency of $\epsilon=0.1$ and kinetic efficiency due to winds and jets of $\epsilon_{\rm kin} = 0.15$\footnote{Varying the values of $\epsilon_{\rm kin}$ within reasonable ranges of $0.003-0.2$ alters the resulting black holes masses by less than $0.05$ dex.} (e.g. \citealt{shankar_2008, shankar_2020}).